 In Haskell, functions must always return the same consistent type.
 There

-is also no concept of nil
+is also no concept of nil or null built into the language.
+This is

 not meant to handicap you, and the expressiveness and polymorphic-ness